 When embarking on a long-term backpacking trip, one of the most essential items to purchase is travel insurance.
 The insurance market is swamped with different products and with a lot of them aimed at different types of travellers, it can be overwhelming to understand which policy to buy.
-Having gone on backpacking trips for over a decade now, I want to break down what I think the most important aspects of a travel insurance policy are and determine what the best travel insurance for backpackers is.
+Having gone on backpacking trips for over a decade now, I want to break down what I think the most important aspects of a travel insurance policy are and determine what the best travel insurance for backpacking Europe is.

 Should backpackers have travel insurance?

 It is important, however, to consider the potential cost of not having a travel insurance policy in certain countries!
 If you plan on hiking in remote areas and something goes wrong, then the cost of getting airlifted out could be astronomical.

 Therefore, for all backpacking trips that I have taken, I have always bought a travel insurance policy.
 The only situation where buying a travel insurance policy might not be necessary is if you’re already covered by your credit card or a different policy.

-What should backpacker travel insurance cover?
+What can backpacker travel insurance cover?

 1. Health Care Costs

 This is the big one.
 Whether I’m travelling or living my day to day life, I always wanted to be covered for any major health care costs.
-So a major focus for me when deciding on the best travel insurance for backpackers is to understand if I’m covered for any sudden medical expenses.
+So a major focus for me when deciding on the best travel insurance for backpacking Europe is to understand if I’m covered for any sudden medical expenses.

 There might also be certain types of trips where you don’t need comprehensive health care coverage.
-For example, as a European citizen, I have access to an EHIC card which allows me to receive health care in any other EU country when travelling that cannot wait until I get home.
+For example, European citizens have access to an EHIC card which allows them to receive health care in any other EU country when travelling that cannot wait until I get home.

 Right up there with health care costs is emergencies when it comes to making a decision about whether to purchase travel insurance.
 This is a no-brainer when on any trip to a remote area where you will be far away from help if something goes wrong.